FuseForward Benefits for Education Providers

 This includes access to high performance compute, as well as secure environments for research data and collaboration.

 Advanced building technology can monitor and prevent the spread of COVID19 within campuses.
 Sensors and devices can increase fresh air flow and analyze capacity within a building.

 However, this technology is only useful if systems are in place to manage the data generated.
 Our Airflow and Building Health Solutions secure and analyze IoT data, using advanced analytics and remote controls to manage the health of classrooms.

 “FuseForward’s technology and expert team have been invaluable to our efforts to prototype new data modelling approaches for IoT Smart Building applications.

 As a result of FuseForward’s input, we have significantly decreased the time and effort necessary to deploy new concepts and algorithms.”

 Jenn McArthur, Associate Professor, Department of Architectural Science, Ryerson University

-“The talented and knowledgeable staff at FuseForward have been important players in the success of SFU’s Big Data Initiative.
+“The talented and knowledgeable staff at FuseForward have been important players in the success of Simon Fraser University’s (SFU) Big Data Initiative.

 Their experience and technology have been vital to our success as we collaborate on data-driven solutions to challenging, real-world problems.”

-Fred Popowich, Scientific Director, SFU’s Big Data Initiative
+Fred Popowich, Scientific Director, Simon Fraser University’s (SFU) Big Data Initiative